nakulsingh1410/GalleryDemo/Readme.md

 ## Open the project in Xcode.

-+Build and run the app by clicking the "Play" button in Xcode or by using the command xcodebuild -workspace MyApp.xcworkspace -scheme MyApp -destination 'platform=iOS Simulator,name=iPhone 11,OS=14.0' build test in the terminal.
++ Build and run the app by clicking the "Play" button in Xcode or by using the command xcodebuild -workspace MyApp.xcworkspace -scheme MyApp -destination 'platform=iOS Simulator,name=iPhone 11,OS=14.0' build test in the terminal.

 ## The app consists of following great features